Voters in Google’s hometown to decide employee ‘head tax’

 Other circumstances also would make it difficult for Google to explain why it can’t afford to pay $3.3 million — or even more — to help support its hometown.

-Last year, the company paid a $2.7 billion penalty in Europe after regulators there concluded Google had improperly manipulated its search engine to favor its own services and boost its profits.
+Last year, the company was hit with a $2.7 billion penalty in Europe after regulators there concluded Google had improperly manipulated its search engine to favor its own services and boost its profits.
+The proposed tax in Mountain View is also something that Google could easily afford.
+It takes Google less than an hour to generate revenue of $3.3 million, based on its sales last year.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.